kaiyuyue/mgd/d2/README.md

 We put two pretrained models together and save only one pkl file in detectron2's format for MGD training.

 These two pretrained models are:
-* the model of RetinaNet-R50 produced by the [step-2 of base training](#2-train-retinanet).
-It's model id is 9db3bf173.
+* RetinaNet-R50 model produced by the [step-2 of base training](#2-train-retinanet).
+Its model id is 9db3bf173.
 It can be downloaded from the above results table.
-* the pretrained model of ResNet-18 from torchvision, please follow the [step-1 of base training](#1-convert-torchvision-pretrained-model-to-detectron2) to download and convert it into `r-18.pkl`.
+* ResNet-18 model from torchvision, please follow the [step-1 of base training](#1-convert-torchvision-pretrained-model-to-detectron2) to download and convert it into `r-18.pkl`.

 To merge teacher `model_9db3bf173.pth` and student `r-18.pkl` into one file `T50-S18.pkl`, run